-Calcium and magnesium work closely with each other.
-Calcium needs magnesium to assimilate properly however magnesium does not need calcium.
-Calcium is in charge of contracting the muscle and magnesium looks after the relaxation or release of the muscle much like a gas pedal and a clutch work together.
+Magnesium and calcium work closely with each other.
+Calcium needs magnesium to assimilate properly, however magnesium does not need calcium.
+Calcium is in charge of contracting the muscle and magnesium looks after the relaxation or release of the muscle: much like a gas pedal and a clutch work together.
 When a muscle cell is triggered, the cell membrane opens, letting calcium in and raising the calcium level in the cell setting off a reaction and the muscle contracts.
 When the contraction is done, the magnesium inside the cell helps to push the calcium back out of the cell releasing the contraction.
 This happens very rapidly.
 When there is not enough magnesium in the cell, calcium can leak back in causing a stimulatory effect and the muscle cannot completely relax.
 This can put the body into a continually stressed state.
 Low magnesium makes nerve endings hypersensitive thus exacerbating pain and noise.
-Magnesium is required for proper nerve and muscle function.
+Nerves and muscles require magnesium for proper function.

 - Unable to relax physically or mentally